-- What is the CSBS Nonbank Model Data Security Law? - Why should state regulators consider adopting the CSBS Nonbank Model Data Security Law? - What does the model legislation cover? - Why are there two versions of the model legislation? - Who will the model law affect? - Are there any exceptions for nonbank financial institutions in the model law? - My state is not yet ready to adopt the model law.
-Are there any recommended first steps? - If the FTC Safeguards Rule already covers state regulators' needs and nonbank financial institutions must already comply, why do state regulators need their own law?
+- What is the CSBS Nonbank Model Data Security Law? - Why should state regulators consider adopting the CSBS Nonbank Model Data Security Law? - What does the model legislation cover? - Why are there two versions of the model legislation? - Who will the model law affect? - Are there any exceptions for nonbank financial institutions in the model law? - If the FTC Safeguards Rule already covers state regulators' needs and nonbank financial institutions must already comply, why do state regulators need their own law?